Effingham Conservation Commission

 (2021) Tim White, Recording Secretary

 Bill Wrabel, Alternate

-Meetings: The ECC meets on the first Monday of each month at 6:30PM at the Town Offices.
+Meetings: The ECC meets on the first Monday of each month at 6:30PM at the Effingham Historic Society Building.
 The public is invited to attend.
-ECC meeting minutes are available at the town offices and this website.
+ECC meeting minutes are available above and at the town offices.

 Address: 68 School St. Effingham, NH 03882

 About the Commission